itszn/unnamed-sdvx-clone/docs/source/scorescreen.rst

-    HidSud hidsud // Only when isSelf is true HitStat[] noteHitStats // Only when isSelf is true; contains HitStat for notes (excluding hold notes and lasers) HitStat[] holdHitStats // Only when isSelf is true; contains HitStat for holds HitStat[] holdHitStats // Only when isSelf is true; contains HitStat for lasers
+    HidSud hidsud // Only when isSelf is true HitStat[] noteHitStats // Only when isSelf is true; contains HitStat for notes (excluding hold notes and lasers) HitStat[] holdHitStats // Only when isSelf is true; contains HitStat for holds HitStat[] laserHitStats // Only when isSelf is true; contains HitStat for lasers

 HitStat
 *******